FBI Investigating Possible Kidnapping of California Woman in Mexico

 The FBI is offering $20,000 for information that leads to Lopez’s whereabouts.

-Sonia Lopez, the woman's daughter, told NBC4 that her mother traveled back and forth between Los Angeles and Mexico.
-At the time of the alleged kidnapping, her mother was alone in Mexico because her husband was visiting a doctor in LA.
+Zonia Lopez, told NBC4 that her mother traveled back and forth between Los Angeles and Mexico.
+At the time of the kidnapping, her mother was alone in Mexico because her husband was visiting a doctor in LA.

 Anyone with information is asked to contact their local FBI office or nearest American embassy or consulate.
 The FBI’s Los Angeles division can be reached at 310-477-6565.
 Tips can also be submitted online at tips.fbi.gov.